maxinemuxin/maxinemuxin.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior at Harvey Mudd College, joint majoring in **Computer Science and Mathematics**, with a second major in **Cognitive Science** at Pomona College.
+I do research in NLP.

 ---